Joseph in Islam: Esoteric commentaries in Arabic

-The story of Joseph has esoteric Arabic commentaries which fill gaps in the narrative, make connections and identify characters.
+The story of Yusuf has esoteric Arabic commentaries which fill gaps in the narrative, make connections and identify characters.
 Additional details are common, and most complement information in canonical texts.
 According to Encyclopædia Iranica, much is derived from the Esra'Illiyat: traditions drawn from knowledge about Biblical events and people shared by Christians, Jews, and early Muslims.
 Sources of these traditions are Ibn 'Abbas (d. ca. 687) and Esma'il b.
 'Abd-al-Rahman Soddi (d.
 745).
 Al-Ṭabari includes the greatest number and variety of traditions supplying information not found in the Quran.
-"All the Arabic commentaries on Surat Yusuf include explanations and discussions of lexicography and grammar to clarify the literal meaning of the Qurʾānic story of Joseph.
+"All the Arabic commentaries on Surat Yusuf include explanations and discussions of lexicography and grammar to clarify the literal meaning of the Qurʾānic story of Yusuf.
 They focus on smaller details, not big-picture meaning."

 Additional themes include the nature of God.
-Mustansir Mir writes that Joseph's story vindicates God's dominion and the fulfillment of his will.
+Mustansir Mir writes that Yusuf's story vindicates God's dominion and the fulfillment of his will.
 According to Mir's 1986 article in The Muslim World, this surah highlights the way dominion is established; God is al-Latif (الـلَّـطـيـف), and is also al-'Alim (الـعَـلـيـم) and al-Hakim (الـحَـكـيـم).
-The Story of Joseph in Arabic Verse is a poetic medieval version of the Quranic story.
+The Story of Yusuf in Arabic Verse is a poetic medieval version of the Quranic story.

 Persian commentaries

-Farsi tafsir vary in the extent to which they include explanatory discussions and Arabic questions, and some Persian commentaries on Joseph resemble their Arabic counterparts.
+Farsi tafsir vary in the extent to which they include explanatory discussions and Arabic quotations, and some Persian commentaries on Yusuf resemble their Arabic counterparts.
 Other commentaries consist mainly of a translation of the verses and storytelling, unlike al–Tabari's style.
-Mystical readings of Joseph from the six6th century AH (12th century CE) tafsir of Maybundi are examples of this influence.
+Mystical readings of Yusuf from the sixth century AH (12th century CE) tafsir of Maybundi are examples of this influence.

 Storytelling becomes more prominent in Persian tafsir, which are known for their colorful, dramatic depiction of scenes in the narrative.
-Often described as "lively," it can be seen in Joseph's interactions with his brothers.
-Another example of Persian expansion of the story is when the brothers realize that Joseph is going to keep Benjamin in Egypt.
-One of the brothers, often Reuben, threatens Joseph that he will yell so loudly that every pregnant woman would immediately give birth.
+Often described as "lively," it can be seen in Yusuf's interactions with his brothers.
+Another example of Persian expansion of the story is when the brothers realize that Yusuf is going to keep Binyamin in Egypt.
+One of the brothers, often Reuben, threatens Yusuf that he will yell so loudly that every pregnant woman would immediately give birth.

 Judaeo-Persian literature also strongly influenced medieval Islamic writings.
 Scholars note that Judaeo-Persian literature seemed to have been developed during the Īl-K̲h̲ān dynasty in Persia, from the end of the seventh to the 13th centuries.